Azure/azure-kusto-java/quickstart/README.md

 You can make the following changes from within the app itself:

-- Change the default User-Prompt authentication method by editing `authenticationMode`.
+- Change the default User-Prompt authentication method by editing `AUTHENTICATION_MODE`.
-- Change the app to run without stopping between steps by setting `waitForUser = False`
+- Change the app to run without stopping between steps by setting `WAIT_FOR_USER = false`

 ### Troubleshooting

 * If you are having trouble running the app from your IDE, first check if the app runs from the command line, then consult the troubleshooting references of your IDE.